BlaqueDevs/se-assignment-day-4-software-project-management-NestaMarley/README.md

   -Boosts competitive advantage as quality products attract large customer pool
   - Improves snd and boosts developers morale and motivation in their projects.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+• Defining project scope is useful in:
+-Clarifying the project goals and objectives early so team members know theproject goals -Identifying required resources in time for smooth workflow
+- Helps developers stay focused on the project objectives without straying
+- Assists developers in spotting potential risks and mitigating them early

+  •A Work Breakdown Structure is a division of the project into smaller manageable tasks
+  • It is important in:
+  - Effective work organisation as tasks are divided into smaller tasks and can be easily tracked
+  - Assists in estimating time and financial resources more accurately
+  - Easily understandable hence improves communication between team members
+  - Makes it easier to track projectprogressand ensure it maintains project objectives

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?